Pijnlijk3000/Anti-Phishing-Tool/README.md

 1. Download Python from the official website: https://www.python.org/downloads/
 2. Download a code editor (e.g. Visual Studio Code, PyCharm, etc.)
 3. Open the project in the code editor
+NOW OPEN THE DATA FOLDER AND DOWNLOAD THE DATASET FROM KAGGLE.
+THE LINK IS IN THE README FILE IN THE DATA FOLDER.
+THE DATASET IS CALLED "phishing_email.csv" AND IS 106.6MB IN SIZE.
+TO USE THE DATASET, DOWNLOAD IT AND PLACE IT IN THE "data" DIRECTORY OF THIS REPOSITORY.
+SEE THE README FILE IN THE DATA FOLDER FOR MORE INFORMATION.
 4. Open a terminal in the code editor
 5. Install the libraries in the requirements.txt file by running the command: pip install -r requirements.txt OR py -m pip install -r requirements.txt depending on your Python installation
 6. Run the command: python phishingdetector.py